spark-solutions/spree/guides/src/content/developer/customization/storefront.md

 If you leave any of the Social fields empty the corresponding social media icon will disappear.

-If you would like to replace the default social media icons you could replace images in this path: frontend/app/assets/images/facebook.svg <- default facebook icon.
+If you would like to replace the default social media icons you could replace images in this path [frontendapp/assets/images](https://github.com/spark-solutions/spree/blob/master/frontendapp/assets/images): <- [default Facebook icon](https://github.com/spark-solutions/spree/blob/master/frontend/app/assets/images/facebook.svg).
 Make sure to use SVG files.

 Contact us in the footer
 -----------

 The footer contains a “Contact us” section with your store contact information.
-You can change the contents of this section in the ___footer.html.erb__ file in lines 30 to 38.
-The file is automatically copied to shared/_footer.html.erb in your application directory.
+You can change the contents of this section in the [__footer.html.erb__](https://github.com/spark-solutions/spree/blob/master/frontend/app/views/spree/shared/_footer.html.erb) file in lines 30 to 38.
+The file is automatically copied to [shared/_footer.html.erb](https://github.com/spark-solutions/spree/blob/master/frontend/app/views/spree/shared) in your application directory.

 Product categories in the footer
 -----------

 The footer by default contains a list of product categories in your store.
-Feel free to change the contents of this section in the __config/spree_storefront.yml__.
+Feel free to change the contents of this section in the [__config/spree_storefront.yml__](https://github.com/spark-solutions/spree/blob/master/core/lib/generators/spree/install/templates/config/spree_storefront.yml).
 The file is automatically copied to your application after running Spree installer.

 Replacing placeholders with your images and copy
 ======